 Chillicothe was the name of several historic towns in Ohio.
-The word is from the language of the Shawnee natives.
-It was the name of one of their clans.
-The principal leader of the Shawnees could only come from the Chillicothe clan.
-When a village was called Chillicothe it meant that it was home to the principal leader.
-It was the capital city of the Shawnees until the death of that person.
+The word is from the Shawnee -- a central-North American American Indian in the Algonquian language family.
+"Chillicothe" was the name of a Shawnee clan.
+The principal leader of the Shawnee could only come from the Chillicothe clan.
+When a village was called "Chillicothe", it meant that it was home to the principal leader.
+It was the capital city of the Shawnee until the death of that person.
 Then the capital would move to the home village of the next person selected to lead.
 That village would then become Chillicothe.

 One Chillicothe was located on the site of the modern city of Piqua.
 Another was on the Scioto River south of Circleville at, or near, modern-day Westfall.
 A third Chillicothe was approximately three miles north of Xenia.
-When the Shawnee natives captured Simon Kenton in 1778, the Native Americans brought him to this town.
+When the Shawnee captured Simon Kenton in 1778, they brought him to this town.
 A fourth Chillicothe was at Frankfort along Paint Creek in Ross County.
 A fifth Chillicothe was at Hopetown, three miles north of present-day Chillicothe.

 Modern Chillicothe was Ohio's first state capital, but it was never the site of a former Shawnee town.
 In 1796, Nathaniel Massie laid out the town on the Scioto River.
 This community grew quickly, becoming a center of political influence within the Northwest Territory.
 Massie himself chose to settle in Chillicothe, along with other influential men in the territory, such as Thomas Worthington and Edward Tiffin.
 The town originally consisted of 456 lots.
 Massie promised to give away one hundred lots to the first settlers.
 By late 1796, several taverns, stores, and artisan shops had been built.
 In 1798, Ross County became incorporated with Chillicothe as the county seat.
 In 1800, the territorial capital moved to Chillicothe, and in 1802 as Ohio moved toward statehood, the city hosted the Ohio Constitutional Convention.
 Chillicothe became Ohio's first state capital.
 The reasons why Chillicothe played such an important role in early state government were its central location as well as the prominent men, like Tiffin and Worthington, who resided in the town.
 The city continued as Ohio's capital until 1810, when state government moved to Zanesville.
 The capital returned to Chillicothe two years later, only to move to Columbus, forty-five miles to the north, in 1816.